arikhativa/minishell/README.md

 ## About

-Minishell is the second project of the Unix branch at 42.
+Minishell is a project as part of the 42 scholl.
 It's a minimum viable version of a real shell.
-The main goal is to have a good understanding of process creation and synchronisation using the C programmming language.
+The main goal is to have a good understanding of processess, file descriptors, signlas and generally start manageing a lage scale projects.
+All in by using the C programmming language and comparing to bash.

 ## Installation & Usage